 Access: The access core theme reflects WSU’s commitment to providing an affordable, quality education to communities with significant socioeconomic and cultural differences.

 Learning: The learning core theme is central to WSU’s mission to provide transformative educational experiences and its commitment to support student success at every stage of the student life cycle.

-Community: The community core theme reflects WSU’s role as an educational, cultural and economic leader for the region.
+Community: The community core theme reflects WSU’s role as an educational, cultural and economic steward for the region.

 Strategic Plan Enrollment Target

 To facilitate the goals of the plan, university total headcount enrollment will grow to 32,000 students by fall 2025, which will include growth in the number of matriculated degree-seeking students to 18,700.

 By Fall 2025, WSU will become an Emerging Hispanic-Serving Institution by growing our percent of students who identify as Hispanic or Latino descent to 15%.